![]() ![]() |

 Kawasaki Motors Corporation, USA

-While working for Kawasaki, I had the opportunity to create and conduct training for Kawasaki's handful of dealers in the US state of Hawaii.
+While working for Kawasaki, I had the opportunity to create and conduct training for Kawasaki's handful of dealers in Hawaii.
 Not many are aware of this, but due to the way Kawasaki's US presence unfolded in the early days, Hawaii had its own distributorship separate from the US distributor.
-As such the eight Kawasaki dealers in that state were not supported by Kawasaki Motor Corp., USA, my employer, but by this smaller, parallel organization.
-However, the level of support by that organization was less than was available by KMC and thus the Hawaiian dealers occasionally requested help from the main distributor.
+As such the (at that time) eight Kawasaki dealers in that state were not supported by Kawasaki Motor Corp., USA, my employer, but by this smaller, parallel organization.
+However, the level of support by that organization was less than was available by KMC and thus the Hawaiian dealers occasionally requested help from the US distributor, KMC.
 Incidentally, a similar situation existed with Latin America, for whom KMC likewise regularly offered assistance.
 So, three days in Hawaii, my first time ever, and it was very interesting, though mostly in rather urban Honolulu and therefore not really offering the full taste of Hawaiian culture.
-Later I got an opportunity to go to Japan. font size="3" face="arial">
+Later I got an opportunity to go to Japan.

 Kawasaki Heavy Industries

 It was great to get perspectives from my counterparts at other countries' distributorships, and a rare inside look at the heart of an OEM.
-I look back with appreciation at my role at Kawasaki corporate, and among the many enjoyable parts of my tenure there was this perk of meeting with the parent company in Japan in addition to the continuous technical dialogue with KHI by email that I enjoyed.
+I look back with appreciation at my role at Kawasaki corporate, and among the many enjoyable parts of my tenure there was this perk of meeting with the manufacturer of Kawasaki products in Japan in addition to the continuous technical dialogue with KHI by email that I enjoyed before and afterward.